 The Operations Manual That Should Have Been Written Last Year

 Phase 4 of the CDC’s guidance is the “COVID-19 Operations Manual for Simulated and Restricted Voyages under the Framework for Conditional Sailing Order,” the document that spells out the nuts and bolts of what the cruise lines are required to do in day-to-day operations to ensure health and safety protocols and CDC guidelines are consistently met.

 Much of this guidance mirrors protocols previously suggested by Genting Cruise Lines, Princess Cruises, the Healthy Sail Panel, CLIA and other industry leaders as early as April of 2020.
-It begs the question why the CDC took this long to develop (often common sense) guidelines that the industry itself recognized as being necessary since the earliest days of the pandemic.
+It begs the question of why the CDC took this long to develop (often common sense) guidelines that the industry recognized as necessary since the pandemic’s earliest days.

 Here are some of the most interesting requirements.

 You Can’t Take Off Your Mask at Dinner or On the Pool Deck